Gamerskills/Gamerskills/README.md

-- 👋 Hi, I’m @Redskull-Glitch
+- 👋 Hi, I’m @Gamerskills
 - 👀 I’m interested in Gaming
 - 🌱 I’m currently learning C# language
 - 🎮 I do not have a discord anymore.
 You can check out where you can contact me on this video: https://www.youtube.com/watch?v=RXLVH6EjLiY